-There is a strong link between a diet high in sugar and depression, anxiety, and stress.
-Learn how sugar harms the brain and what you can do about it.
+A diet high in sugar contributes significantly to depression, anxiety, and stress.
+Learn how sugar affects the brain and what you can do about it.

 We are born hardwired to like things that taste sweet.

-Preferring sweets is a survival mechanism humans have developed to protect us from eating toxic foods.
+A preference for sweetness is a survival mechanism that humans developed to protect us from eating toxic foods.

-If you’re feeling stressed out, anxious or depressed, you may crave sweets and find that they make you feel better.
+You may crave sweets and find that eating them makes you feel better.
+Temporarily.

-There’s a complicated relationship between sugar, your brain and mental health.
+There’s a complicated relationship between sugar, the brain, and mental health.

-Let’s look at how sugar and other sweeteners affect your brain and fuel both depression and anxiety.
+Let’s look at how sugar and other sweeteners affect the brain and fuel both depression and anxiety.

 Understanding Sugar’s Role in the Brain

-Table sugar is pure white crystalline sucrose usually extracted from sugar cane or sugar beets.
+Table sugar is pure white crystalline sucrose that is usually extracted from sugar cane or sugar beets.

-It has no nutritive value and in many ways is more like a drug than a food.
+It is intensively processed, has no nutritive value, and, in many ways, is more like a drug than a food.

 To understand how sucrose impacts you and your mood, we need to take a look at its two components, glucose and fructose.

-While glucose and fructose are structurally very similar, they behave differently in the body.
+While glucose and fructose are structurally very similar, they behave very differently in the body.

 Glucose — The Brain’s Main Energy Source